andreasmhallberg/andreasmhallberg.github.io/_posts/2019-02-08-keyword-network.md

 Fisher (1996) 	English
 ```

-Now I only needed to find a way to draw all these relations on a two dimensional surface.
-My first attempt was to make two columns, one with references and one with keywords with lines.
+Now I only needed to find a way to draw all these relations on a two-dimensional surface.
+My first attempt was to make two columns, one with references and one with keywords, and with lines connecting the two.
 An hour later of bash, *R*, and LaTeX spaghetti scripts I ended up with the document below, intended to be printed on A3 paper.

 [![Keywords in columns](/images/2019-02-08/tikz.tex.pdf.png)](/documents/keyword-network/tikz.tex.pdf)

 It looks kind of nice, but you cannot get much information out of it, other than what my main areas of interest are.
-The references are so tightly packed together that it is difficult to make out which line goes to which reference, and the positioning of keywords and references does not encode useful information.
-They are simply ordered alphabetically (from bottom to top), which isn't very helpful.
+The references are so tightly packed together that it is difficult to make out which line goes to which reference.
+Also, the positioning of keywords and references does not encode useful information: they are simply ordered alphabetically (from bottom to top).

-So I looked up some methods to plot networks and found the [`GGally`](https://cran.r-project.org/web/packages/GGally/index.html) package for the statistical programming language *R*.
-It allows you to plot networks using several different algorithms of node placement.
-I tried all of them out and found one, the Kamada-Kasai algorithm, that produced a plot pretty close to how I had imagined it.
+So I looked up some methods to plot networks and found the [`GGally`](https://cran.r-project.org/web/packages/GGally/index.html) package for the statistical programming language&nbsp;*R*.
+It allows you to plot networks using one of several algorithms of node placement.
+I tried all of them out and found one, the Kamada-Kasai algorithm, that produced a plot that was pretty close to how I had imagined it.
 The [first attempt](/documents/keyword-network/kamadakawai.pdf), excluding some unconnected node islands, looked like this:

 [![Kamada-Kawai](/images/2019-02-08/kamadakawai.pdf.png)](/documents/keyword-network/kamadakawai.pdf)